thiagopuntar/dotfiles/README.md

 1. Clone this project to root folder of your computer;
 2. Run `stow .` to generate symbolic links for every config file;
+    Note: zsh installation may add a .zshrc file on root, delete that file before running stow.
 3. Install all the dependencies listed above in the same order;
 4. Install oh-my-zsh plugins:
     - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md);